mwereda/Conditions.NET/README.md

 # Conditions.NET

 This is library that provides condition methods, thanks to which code we are writing is more verbose and clean.
-Currently it provides conditions for objects, strings, numerics, booleans and datatime.
+Currently it provides conditions for objects, strings, numerics, booleans, datatime and enumerables.

 **Available conditions:**